nestjs/docs.nestjs.com/content/techniques/mongo.md

 owner: Owner;
 ```

-In case if there are multiple owners, you property should be:
+In case there are multiple owners, your property configuration should look as follows:

 ```typescript
 @Prop({type: [Types.ObjectId], ref: Owner.name})